 Do not let your computer save your passwords.

-Spyware can be installed easily and is hard to detect.
-Every key stroke or web page viewed is recorded and seen by your abuser.
+Spyware can be installed easily on a computer or smart phone and is hard to detect.
+Every key stroke, web page or if on a smart phone, text messages, conversations and GPS location can be viewed, heard, and seen by someone monitoring you.

 - If you receive harassing emails, save them as evidence.

 - Use a web-based email service like Yahoo or Hotmail.